WP-Reloaded/apply-online-plugin/README.txt

 Tags: Job Board, Form Builder, Contact Form, payment form, Job Manager Requires at least: 5.0
 Tested up to: 6.5
-Stable tag: 2.5.7
+Stable tag: 2.6.1
 Requires PHP: 5.2.4
 License: GPLv2 or later

 Powerful & intuitive plugin to post ads and start receiving applications online.

 == Description ==
-= Job Boards, Course Registrations, School Admissions, and more, all in one place.  = Focused on stability and simplicity, with this plugin you can create a job board, advertisement board or open online registration of courses & classes and start receiving applications from your website.
+= Discover a centralized platform for job board, course registration, school admissions, and more.  = Focused on stability and simplicity, with this plugin you can create a job board, advertisement board or open online registration of courses & classes and start receiving applications from your website out of the box.

-= The Most User Friendly WordPress Application Form Builder and Manager = Create stunning application forms using drag and drop Application Form Builder and publish job ads, admission ads, classes ads and manage received applications like a boss.
+= The Most User Friendly WordPress Application Form Builder and Manager = Create stunning application forms using drag and drop form builder and publish job ads, admission ads, classes ads and manage received applications like a boss.
 It's not only a Form Builder, but a complete hiring & registration solution.
 [Click Here](https://wpreloaded.com/plugins/apply-online "World's #1 Online Application Form Builder & Manager") for a live demo.

 = No Designing or Development Skills Required =
 Not a tech savvy?
 ApplyOnline plugin is the solution.
 Its intuitive drag and drop form builder is made for you, so you may not need a developer and/or designer to create an Application Form Management System for you.
 Very light on your website without creating any mess and beautifully integrates without worrying for design issues.